mattetti/sm-808/README.md

   None of these features are expected, what is needed for you to add support for these?
 * Is your code tested?
 Why/why not?
 How would you test it (or better)?

+### Submit your solution

+If you want your solution to be reviewed you can:

+* email me your implementation as a zip or link to your repo (for candidates we are interviewing only)
+* fork this repo and send a PR (community reviewed)
+* create an issue with the url for your implementation (community reviewed)